Best Booking Software With Payment for Service Businesses in 2026

 Calendly pricing table for Standard, Teams, and Enterprise scheduling plans

-• Paid plans start around $10/month per user
+• Paid plans start around $10 per month per user

 • Higher tiers unlock team features, integrations, and workflows